dry-rb/dry-transaction/README.md

 Requiring a business transaction's steps to exist as independent operations directly addressable voa a container means that they can be tested in isolation and easily reused throughout your application.
 Following from this, keeping the business transaction to a series of high-level, declarative steps ensures that it's easy to understand at a glance.

-The output of each step is wrapped in a [Deterministic](https://github.com/pzol/deterministic) `Result` object (either `Success(s)` or `Failure(f)`).
+The output of each step is wrapped in a [Kleisli](https://github.com/txus/kleisli) `Either` object (`Right` for success or `Left` for failure).
 This allows the steps to be chained together and ensures that processing stops in the case of a failure.
-Returning a `Result` from the overall transaction also allows for error handling to remain a primary concern without it getting in the way of tidy, straightforward operation logic.
-Wrapping the step output also means that you can work with a wide variety of operations within your application – they don’t need to return a `Result` already.
+Returning an `Either` from the overall transaction also allows for error handling to remain a primary concern without it getting in the way of tidy, straightforward operation logic.
+Wrapping the step output also means that you can work with a wide variety of operations within your application – they don’t need to return an `Either` already.

 ## Usage